-Rates are likely to remain low and so balances will be kept to a minimum practical level to avoid cost of carry.
+Rates are likely to remain higher but balances will be kept to a minimum practical level to avoid cost of carry.

 The Authority will ensure it has sufficient liquidity across it's investment portfolio and a minimum cash balance of £10m will be maintained.